-Unless you live in the desert, there’s quite a high chance that your garden, patio or even allotment has some shade.
+Unless you live in the desert there’s quite a high chance that your garden, patio or even allotment has some shade.
 It might even have quite a lot.
-But that doesn’t mean you have to rule outgrowing your own vegetables and fruit and in fact, if you choose the right veg to grow, they should provide you with a plentiful harvest.
+But that doesn’t mean you have to rule out growing your own vegetables and fruit.
+In fact, if you choose the right veg to grow they should provide you with a plentiful harvest.

 The trick as always is to check the variety of vegetable before you plant to see what conditions it will tolerate and to check the quality of your shade.
-For want of a better expression, the shade comes in different shades!
 There are sites that get morning sun and afternoon shade, there are sites that get the opposite, sites that get dappled sun and sites that get no sun at all!

 A plant that is described as needing full sun probably requires at least 6 hours of sunlight a day.
 So just spend a little time getting to know your shade before you plant and then try some of the following suggestions.

 Kale and spinach require similar growing conditions and will tolerate light shade.
 In fact, a bit of shade is beneficial as it stops the kale going to seed.
 If you live in a milder area you can also grow both during the colder months although they will need more sun then.